kyriakidisdimitrios/kyriakidisdimitrios/README.md

   - Implemented rigorous code optimization and promptly addressed user feedback to improve functionality and performance.
   - Achieved a peak of 800 daily active users.
   - [Link](https://github.com/jimboy3100/jimboy3100.github.io)
+- **Ministry of Public Protection - Financial Applications Office**
+  - Developed projects for the Ministry of Public Protection, focusing on financial applications to enhance administrative operations and efficiency.